Shumailakayani06/shumailakayani06/README.md

 # Shumaila Kayani
 I'm Shumaila from Norway, and I do Design and Development.
 I really enjoy learning languages and framework like React and React Native, as well as Next.js.
-I also enjoy wireframing, ui, ux and design in general.
+I also enjoy wireframing, UI, UX and design in general.

 ## Skills and Experience